Uninstall plug-ins using the SnapCenter GUI

 When you use the SnapCenter GUI, you can uninstall plug-ins on only one host at a time.
 However, you can have several uninstall operations running at the same time.

 You can also uninstall a plug-in from multiple hosts by using the Uninstall-SmHostPackage cmdlet and the required parameters.
 The information regarding the parameters that can be used with the cmdlet and their descriptions can be obtained by running Get-Help command_name.
-Alternatively, you can also refer the SnapCenter Software Cmdlet Reference Guide.
+Alternatively, you can also refer to the SnapCenter Software Cmdlet Reference Guide.

 |Uninstalling the SnapCenter Plug-ins Package for Windows from a host on which the SnapCenter Server is installed will damage the SnapCenter Server installation.
 Do not uninstall the SnapCenter Plug-ins Package for Windows unless you are certain that you no longer require the SnapCenter Server.|